 - They can make noise at night and keep you up.

-- They often make your home smell bad.
+- They can make your home smell unpleasant.

-- They will leave their droppings and urine everywhere they go.
+- They will leave droppings and urine everywhere they go.

 - They chew constantly and could cause damage to electronics or even cause a house fire if they chew on wires.